Blackstarstorm/What-Player-Are-You-/README.md

 ### This app will let user take a quiz and after getting a result back you'll know which game genre you're most like, why you might enjoy this genre and some games associated with it.

+### !!!!!!Not all game genres will be in this quiz sadly since there are a lot of genres/sub-genres/hybrid-genres.
+Forgive me I love gaming, but it would get messy and crazy if all genres where in here.
+I will have more of an umbrella term with the genres

 ![](https://media.giphy.com/media/TTy5YmVmhmWhq/giphy.gif)